Spring 2021 Move-In

 - IMPORTANT NOTE: Please bring ALL belongings that you need for the fall semester on campus and move them into your room during Stage 1.
 You may only bring small last-minute items that you forgot, or that can be easily carried in one trip, during Stage 2.

-- For the move-in process, all residents and visitors should bring their own face coverings from home.
+- FACE COVERINGS: For the move-in process, all residents and visitors should bring their own face coverings from home.
 Per University policy, face coverings are required to be worn during this process.
 It is equally important to wear face coverings properly.
 The University will have a small supply of disposable masks for students during the Move-In process.

 - Have conversations with your roommate(s) prior to arrival, to minimize purchasing or bringing duplicate items.

 - To maximize physical distancing (6 feet) during this process, roommates may not check in on the same date.
 You should coordinate your time slot reservations together to find times that work best for each of you.
 All freshmen will have UNCG iSpartan email addresses of their roommate(s) and HRL will monitor conflicts to keep you from signing up for the same time slot as your roommate(s) during this process.

 - Please limit the amount of belongings that you bring to campus.
 We must be adaptable and prepared for any curveballs COVID-19 throws our way.
 That means being ready for the possibility that residents may need to remove belongings quickly during the fall semester.